cloudposse/.github/profile/README.md

 >
 > [![Request Quote](https://img.shields.io/badge/Request_Quote-success.svg?style=for-the-badge)](https://cloudposse.com/quiz/)

 Work directly with our team of DevOps experts via email, slack, and zoom.

 We deliver 10x the value for a fraction of the cost of a full-time engineer.
-Our track record is not even funny.
-If you want things done right and you need it done FAST, then we're your best bet.
+If you want things done right the first time and you need it done FAST, then we're your best bet.

 ## What We Do
 * [We're a DevOps Accelerator](https://cloudposse.com/devops-accelerator/)